damayantinaik/Prediction_of_Netfilx_movie_rating/Report/README.md

 [Model Development, Part-III jupyter notebook](https://github.com/damayantinaik/Springboard_Week_7_Capstone_Project_Netfilx/blob/main/Report/Netflix_data_model_development_PCAall_final_Part_III_Report.ipynb)

 ## 8. Future Recommendations:
 In this project, all the possible ML predictive models have been applied to obtain the best model performance with maximum possible hyperparameter tuning.
-However, I believe, the model performance can be further improved with addition of more movie features like 'music quality, picture quality, chorography quality, actors' ranking, users' age,  etc. Hence, in future,  datasets on these should also be included for analysis and ML model building .
+However, I believe, the model performance can be further improved with addition of more movie features like 'music quality, picture quality, chorography quality, actor ranking, user age,  etc. Hence, in future,  datasets on these should also be included for analysis and ML model building.

 ## 9. Acknowledgement
 I am grateful to Python developer community for providing many rich, versatile libraries to carry out all types of Data analysis and ML model building.
 I thank my Springboard mentor Yadunath Gupta for all his thoughtful guidance and constant encouragement to include code in its advance pythonic form which helped to me to improve myself while working in this project and complete successfully.